 Napa Valley, California

-Napa has emerged as the leading region for new world Cabernet Sauvignon, particularly in areas like Oakville, Rutherford, and Stags Leap District.
-Here, volcanic and alluvial soils, coupled with a warm Mediterranean climate, yield powerful, fruit-forward wines with high alcohol and plush tannins.
-Napa Cabernets frequently show notes of ripe blackberry, cassis, mocha, and vanilla due to extensive oak aging.
+Napa has become the leading region for new world Cabernet Sauvignon, particularly in areas like Oakville, Rutherford, and Stags Leap District.
+Volcanic and alluvial soils, coupled with a warm Mediterranean climate, yield powerful, fruit-forward wines with high alcohol and plush tannins.
+Napa Cabernets frequently show notes of ripe blackberry, cassis, mocha, and vanilla, driven by extensive oak aging.

 Coonawarra & Margaret River, Australia

-In Coonawarra, Cabernet Sauvignon is shaped by terra rossa soils and a cooler climate, resulting in wines with firm acidity and distinctive eucalyptus and mint characteristics.
-Margaret River, on the other hand, mirrors Bordeaux in its maritime influence, producing structured wines with earthy undertones and restrained fruit.
-Australian Cabernets are increasingly sought after in international markets due to their balance, longevity, and relative value.
+In Coonawarra, Cabernet Sauvignon is shaped by terra rossa soils and a cooler climate, producing wines with firm acidity and distinctive eucalyptus and mint characteristics.
+Margaret River, by contrast, mirrors Bordeaux in its maritime influence, offering structured wines with earthy undertones and restrained fruit.
+Australian Cabernets are increasingly sought after in international markets for their balance, longevity, and relative value.

 Tuscany, Italy